STUDENT HANDBOOK: Academics and Field Work Term

 Accepted and enrolled students may request that work completed at other accredited institutions of higher education or demonstrated through eligible college-level exams be reviewed for transfer credit at Bennington.

 Applicants who enter Bennington as first-year students have their credit evaluated after submitting their deposit and Intent to Enroll, provided they have submitted official transcripts and/or score reports.
 While first-year entrants may transfer up to 12 credits from any combination of earned college, Advanced Placement, International Baccalaureate, A-level, or French Baccalaureate credit, transferred credit does not automatically impact one’s anticipated graduation date, nor does it guarantee placement in advanced coursework.

-Beginning with Fall 2023 cohort: For students who have enrolled in an AP curriculum, Bennington may grant credit for exam scores of 5.
+Beginning with Fall 2023 cohort: For students who have enrolled in an AP curriculum, Bennington may grant credit for exam scores of 4 or 5.
 Four credits are granted per exam.

 For students who have completed the International Baccalaureate diploma or certificate, Bennington may grant credit for scores of 6 or 7 in the Higher Level exams only.
 Four credits are granted per exam.
 No credit is granted for Standard Level exams.